NEONScience/NEON-utilities/README.md

 NEON-utilities is a repository hosting packages and code for basic data handling for NEON data.
+It is currently a private repository internal to the NEON project; we expect to turn it public in the future.